manateelazycat/lsp-bridge/README.md

 It should be noted that lsp-bridge has three scanning modes:

-1. When the `.git` directory is detected (determined by the command `git rev-parse --is-inside-work-tree`), lsp-bridge will scan the entire directory to provide completion.
+1. Determine the project's root directory by searching upward for a `.git` or `.dir-locals.el` file, thereby providing completion for the entire project directory.
-2. When the `.git` directory is not detected, lsp-bridge only provides single-file completion for the opened file.
+2. If a `.git` or `.dir-locals.el` file is not found, lsp-bridge will only provide single file completion for the opened file.
-3. Through the `lsp-bridge-get-project-path-by-filepath` function customized by setq, the input parameter is the path string of the opened file, the output parameter is the project directory path, lsp-bridge will provide completion based on the output directory path.
+3. You can also tell lsp-bridge the root directory of the project by customizing the `lsp-bridge-get-project-path-by-filepath` function.
+This function takes the path string of the opened file as the input parameter and outputs the project directory path.

 ## Remote Usage